 New Era of Localization: The 1990s

 The localization service industry reached a sky-high achievement during the 1990s.
-Software and hardware manufacturers saw the benefits of outsourcing localization tasks and handed over the responsibilities to all-inclusive localization agencies to solely focus on the production part.
+Software and hardware manufacturers saw the benefits of outsourcing localization tasks and handed over the responsibilities to all-inclusive localization agencies so that they could solely focus on the production part.

 Localization processes were no longer operated separately and the teams were formed in a more structured and unified manner.
 A typical localization team would consist of a project manager, a linguist, an engineer, and a desktop publisher to work together for projects.

-Localization service providers teamed up with each other either to outplay their competitors, add extra services to the business or to reach a wider scope of clients.
+As the competition got stronger, localization service providers either teamed up with each other to outplay their business rivals or added extra services to the business to reach a wider scope of clients.
 Several small localization vendors were acquired until a few of the big companies, e.g., Bowne Global Solutions, Lionbridge and SDL International, were left to dominate the market.

 There was also an emergence of a more structured framework in outsourcing localization during the 1990s.
 Multilanguage vendors (MLVs) took over multilanguage projects and outsourced the translation of targeted languages to respective single-language vendors (SLVs) which work on one specific language from several language sources.